gitgit-hooray/finalCapstone/README.md

 ## Description

-This project performs sentiment analysis and similarity comparison on a dataset of Amazon product reviews using spaCy and TextBlob.
-The primary goal is to analyze the sentiment of reviews and measure the similarity between different reviews, providing valuable insights into customer opinions and product relations.
+This project involves performing sentiment analysis and similarity comparison on a dataset of Amazon product reviews using spaCy and TextBlob.
+The primary objective is to analyze sentiment, measure review similarity, and gain valuable insights into customer opinions and product relations.
+The dataset provides raw structured information, including product names, brands, categories, keys (product codes or unique identifiers), review dates, and texts.
+By isolating specific fields and cleaning the data, it becomes suitable for various applications like sentiment analysis, product recommendation, and more.

 ## Table of Contents